What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 - Pick each string to make sure that they are all ringing clearly.

-- If more tension is needed, add more rubber bands, or double up the band.
+- If more tension is needed, double it up, or add more rubber bands.
 If less tension is needed, find a weaker band.

 Here’s one I made earlier.
 An Ikea pencil is the ideal size for a regular 6-string guitar!